1technophile/OpenMQTTGateway/docs/use/ble.md

 Examples of compatible sensors among [our list](https://decoder.theengs.io/devices/devices_by_brand.html: Mi Flora, Mi jia, LYWDS02, LYWSD03MMC, ClearGrass, Mi scale, iBBQ, TPMS

-## Receiving signals from BLE tracker devices for Presence detection
+## Receiving signals from BLE devices for Device Tracker detection
-The gateway can detect BLE trackers from Tile, Nut, TagIt and iTag, as well as other devices with additional properties decoding like Mi Band, Amazfit, RuuviTag and others indicated as Presence Trackers in the [compatible BLE devices list](https://decoder.theengs.io/devices/devices.html), and automatically creates a device tracker entity following the Home Assistant discovery convention (if auto discovery is activated).
+The gateway will detect BLE trackers from Tile, Nut, TagIt and iTag, as well as other devices with additional properties decoding like Mi Band, Amazfit, RuuviTag and others indicated as Device Trackers in the [compatible BLE devices list](https://decoder.theengs.io/devices/devices.html), and automatically create a device tracker entity following the Home Assistant discovery convention (if auto discovery is activated).
-To do this activate the "BT: Publish HASS presence" switch in your controller or send the following MQTT command to your broker:
-`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"hasspresence":true}'`

-The entity created can be attached to a person to leverage presence detection.
+The devicen tracker entity created can be attached to a person to leverage presence detection.
 The `away` or `not home` state is triggered if the BLE tracker is not detected during the timer defined by `presenceawaytimer`.

 ![Away home Home assistant view](../img/OpenMQTTGateway-BLE-tracker-Home-Assistant.png)